LD4P/arm/modeling_recommendations/custodial_history.md

 - Modeling of confidence level.
 This also applies beyond the provenance domain.
 - Concurrent and overlapping events.
 The lending use case, for example, will raise issues of sequencing, overlapping, and concurrency.
 We should not rely on dates to provide this type of nuanced sequencing since dates (even approximate dates) may not be known.
 - Consider use of a predicate such as frapo:hasOutput (also used in the PhysicalCondition model) to express a causal relationship to another event or state (e.g., a sale results in an ownership).
 This cannot always be determined from sequencing, since there can be gaps in the sequence.
 - How strong is the case for the CustodialHistory class?
-It is essentially a container for the various CustodialEvent pertaining to an Item.
+It is essentially a container for the various CustodialEvent pertaining to a resource.
 However, there may be assertions on the history as a whole that do not apply to a specific event, such as an annotation.
 We expect this question to be addressed by implementation of and experimentation with the model, and leave open the possibility of future deprecation.
 - Would there be value in defining a superclass of “static” events such as ownership, parallel to the use of schema:Event? - Would it be a subclass of CustodialEvent, or orthogonal to it, like schema:Event?
 Are there existing terms for this concept?
 - Consider augmenting the Activity class hierarchy by capturing general concepts of “giver” and “recipient” (for the latter, the RecipientActivity is already defined), and defining more specific activities such as SellerActivity, LenderActivity, TestatorActivity, etc. as “givers” and BuyerActivity, BorrowerActivity, InheritorActivity, etc. as subclasses of RecipientActivity.
 - The modeling of unary events (with only one associated Activity, such as AccessionerActivity) involves some redundancy.
 Should the model be made more concise by eliminating the event and allowing an activity to link directly to the CustodialHistory?
-(Note that this would require keeping the CustodialHistory class in order to fully reconstruct an Item’s custodial history; see above on the value of the CustodialHistory class.)
+(Note that this would require keeping the CustodialHistory class in order to fully reconstruct a resource’s custodial history; see above on the value of the CustodialHistory class.)
 On the other hand, maintaining the Event-Activity distinction allows for other activities related to such an event, not currently apparent, to easily be added.
 - Extend the Event-to-Activity model to other modeling areas, and bibliotek-o as a whole, where relevant.
 Consider renaming Activity to “Role” to clearly differentiate it from an event.
 The Activity is really the reification of an agent’s role in a resource, whether that be a bibliographic resource or an event, etc.
 - Consider expanding CustodialHistory to include non-provenance-related events, such as rebinding.
 Considerations:
   - May want to replace CustodialHistory with the broader term History, though "custody" defined as “the protective care or guardianship of someone or something" may be broad enough to encompass conservation activities as well.
-There might be other events in the history of an item that do not fit under the definition of "custody," however.
+There might be other events in the history of a resource that do not fit under the definition of "custody," however.
   - What are the pros and cons of including non-custodial and custodial events in the same timeline?
   - Could provide another argument for allowing Activities to attach directly to the History, rather than requiring an intervening custodial or other event; otherwise, one would need to define events for all the activities in the physical condition model (and perhaps other models): condition assessment activity, conservator activity, etc. Or, as above, do away with the history aggregator node altogether and attach individual events and activities directly to the item.
 The history would then be reconstructed from the various events and activities rather than provided as a unit in a container node.
   - Would require confronting the issue of overlapping and concurrent events, since conservation activities provide a strong use case (e.g., rebinding during a period of ownership).